 Pole Barn House With Basement Cost

-You can add a basement to your pole barn (not exactly recommended).
-A pole barn house with a basement will add $25,000-$40,000 in cost to your pole barn.
+You can add a basement to your pole barn (it’s not exactly recommended).
+A pole barn house with a basement will cost $25,000-$40,000.

 Pole Barn House With Garage Cost